-Chapter 13 Plan Modifications
+Chapter 13 Plan Modifications in Louisville Kentucky

-The Essential parts of a Chapter 13 plan
+The Essential Parts of a Chapter 13 Plan

-Unsecured debts” may be paid back at .01% or even 0% but “priority debts” and “secured debts” must be paid back in full or to the amount the security is worth plus interest.
+“Unsecured debts” may be paid back at .01% or even 0% but “priority debts” and “secured debts” must be paid back in full or to the amount the security is worth plus interest.
 If a debt is more than the amount the security is worth, you may be able to split the amount paying the secured portion in full.
 The amount of the remaining unsecured debt is paid back without interest at the same rate as the other unsecured debt.

 A 13 reduces unsecured debt and eliminates the interest on the unsecured debt so you can afford the plan.
 Secured and priority debts establish a minimum you have to repay.
-If you have property you want to keep in excess of your exemptions you may do so but it increases the amount you have to repay.
-Essentially a Chapter 13 has to repay as much as a Chapter 7 would have repaid.
+If you have a property you want to keep in excess of your exemptions you may do so but it increases the amount you have to repay.
+Essentially a Chapter 13 has to repay as much as Chapter 7 would have repaid.

-Chapter 13 Debt modification
+Chapter 13 Debt Modification

-Younger attorneys sometimes fail to understand Chapter 13 plan modifications can also modify the debt..
+Younger attorneys sometimes fail to understand Chapter 13 plan modifications can also modify the debt.
 We don’t have to just modify the plan payment or percentage.
 Sure creditors will object.
 But your obligation is to make this plan work.
 You have no obligation to making lenders happy.
 You can never make creditors happy.
-Give them everything you got and they will still respond with blame, shame, guilt and fear.
+Give them everything you got and they will still respond with blame, shame, guilt, and fear.

 Plans should be prepared perfectly when you file.
 You should take time to prepare the plan so if a home repair needs to be done it is described in the plan and provided for with increasing plan payments later.
 If you fail to let your attorney know you are paying 10,000 for a 3,000 dollar auto you will miss the opportunity to modify the debt through the plan.
 If you are modifying the debt or valuing the collateral you can expect the bank to object.